chermehdi/chermehdi-blog/content/posts/dd-chronicles/kv/kv-accepting-requests.md

-The code for the `run` function is straight forward, given a `TcpListener`, which we will create at startup based on some parameters given by the user, start accepting client connections, and handle each connection in it's own separate tokio task, this will allow us to not block the main server thread, and scale our workload accross multiple CPU cores thanks to the tokio runtime task scheduler.
+The code for the `run` function is straight forward, given a `TcpListener`, which we will create at startup based on some parameters given by the user, start accepting clients connections, and handle each connection in it's own separate `tokio` task, this will allow us to not block the main server thread, and scale our workload accross multiple CPU cores thanks to the `tokio` runtime task scheduler.

 ```rust
 async fn process(stream: TcpStream) -> Result<()> {